DISMGryphons/GryphonCTF2019-Challenges/challenges/forensics/Cat.jpg/README.md

 - cat.jpg
 - SHA1: CF6F0343B001F405AA61102DF5F936BC32D0BEEC
 ## Solution
-use steghide. steghide extract -sf cat.jpg when asked for the passphrase, use unlock you will receive a zip file.
+Use steghide. steghide extract -sf cat.jpg when asked for the passphrase, use unlock you will receive a zip file.
 Navigate the zip file till you find a pdf name cat.pdf.
 Retrieve it and you can view it.
 Use a hex editor to carve out a PNG image of the flag from the PDF.

 **Flag**

 `GCTF{m30w_y0u_g0t_m3}`
 ## Recommended Reads
 https://www.garykessler.net/library/file_sigs.html